progvocab/products-service/data-engineering/data_lake/lead_scoring.md

-Data Lake is very relevant here, but it should be used for learning & optimization, not for real-time scoring.
+Data Lake is very relevant for lead scoring , but it should be used for learning & optimization, not for real-time scoring.

-I’ll explain where it fits, why it’s needed, and how it integrates with your lead-scoring system in a clear system-design way.